Lizzi Collinge: Parliamentary career

 for the next general election.
 In the 2024 general election she was elected as MP for the seat, with 40.8% of the vote and a majority of 5,815 over the second-placed candidate, the Conservative David Morris who had previously represented the seat since 2010.
 There were five candidates, and a turnout of 63%.

-The constituency's boundaries had been changed following the 2023 Periodic Review of Westminster constituencies, and the 2024- constituency was made up of parts of:
+The constituency's boundaries had been changed following the 2023 review of Westminster constituencies, and the 2024- constituency was made up of parts of: